Darbjm/Wordee/README.md

 <br>
 <br>
 <h3>Testing</h3>
 Before this project testing was an intimidating concept, now after creating 62 tests with Mocha and Chai I see it as a fun and satisfying exercise similar to Codewars.
-However due to our problems with git merging and branching which I discuss in [merging](#merging) we can see that a test failed after the final merge.
+However due to our problems with git merging and branching which I discuss [here] we can see that a test failed after the final merge.
 The test failed because a user was able to delete a different user.
 I have now fixed this issue with the following code in controllers/users.js:
 <br>

 ```function destroy(req, res) {